-Cases of peripheral neuropathy have been reported during the Daptomycin for injection postmarketing experience [see Adverse Reactions (6.2)].
-Therefore, physicians should be alert to signs and symptoms of peripheral neuropathy in patients receiving Daptomycin for injection.
+Cases of peripheral neuropathy have been reported during daptomycin post-marketing experience [see Adverse Reactions (6.2)].
+Therefore, physicians should be alert to signs and symptoms of peripheral neuropathy in patients receiving Daptomycin Powder for Solution for Injection/Infusion.
 Monitor for neuropathy and consider discontinuation.